forderud/UnixSharedLibs/incbin-embed-file/README.md

 1 warning generated.
 ```

-This is a blocker, since it will prevent usage in Apple App store apps.
-Will probably need to use `ld -r -b binary` instead.
+This is a blocker if still relevant, since it will prevent usage in Apple App store apps.
+Have submitted [incbin PR #72](https://github.com/graphitemaster/incbin/pull/72) to clarify the current state.
+May need to use `ld -r -b binary` instead if still relevant.

 ## Windows
 Not attractive, since adoption will require adoption of an ad-hoc `incbin.exe` preprocessor tool.
 It's then better to instead rely on `RCDATA` embeding.